Odizinne/BigpictureTV-Linux/README.md

 # Bigpicture-Detector

 Python daemon to automate switching from PC to TV when launching Steam in big picture mode.
-Supports X11 and gnome-wayland
+Supports X11, gnome-wayland and plasma-wayland.

-It will autodetect your primary display as desktop mode screen, and your secondary display as gamemode screen.
+It will switch display using provided adapters with launch arguments.
 Also it will switch audio devices on the one you provided with launch arguments.

 This script will reset your system to desktop mode at exit.